 We are proud to present the final report of the Behavioral Health System for Future Generations (BHSFG) Commission.
-As required by HB 872, the report comprises detailed recommendations on how to make historic investments in Montana's behavioral health and developmental disabilities service systems.
+As required by House Bill (HB) 872, the report comprises detailed recommendations on how to make historic investments in Montana's behavioral health (BH) and developmental disabilities (DD) service systems.
 We are confident these recommendations lay a strong foundation for the future and will ensure every Montanan has access to, and benefits from, the care they need.
 This is not another strategic report for the bookshelf, but instead our comprehensive, vetted, and actionable roadmap for future generations.

 Nearly a year in the making, the report draws from many sources.
 These include Commissioners, public commenters, individuals with lived experience, community stakeholders, health care providers, subject matter experts, including those who work at the Department of Public Health and Human Services (DPHHS), and data-driven reports and analyses, such as the Alternative Settings reports.
-The Commission has held 10 public meetings across Montana over the last 12 months, each with extensive testimony by community stakeholders and subject matter experts, which further informed the report's recommendations and contributed to our consensus-driven approach.
+The Commission has held 12 public meetings across Montana over the last 12 months, each with extensive testimony from Montanans, which further informed the report's recommendations and contributed to our consensus-driven approach.

 The Commission's work was guided by priorities established in its first few months.
-These include building a comprehensive statewide crisis system, investing in clinically appropriate state-run health care settings and a functional commitment system, expanding the capacity of the adult and children's behavioral health service delivery systems, expanding the capacity of the developmental disabilities service delivery system, expanding the capacity of the co-occurring populations service delivery system, and enhancing family and caretaker supports.
+These include building a comprehensive statewide crisis system, investing in clinically appropriate state-run health care settings and a functional commitment system, expanding the capacity of the adult and children's BH service delivery systems, expanding the capacity of the DD service delivery system, expanding the capacity of the co-occurring populations' service delivery system, and enhancing family and caretaker supports.
 These priorities were our "North Star" and are strategically woven throughout the recommendations in our final report.

-There are many people we would like to thank, and a full list is included in the Acknowledgements section of the report.
+There are many people we would like to thank, some of which are listed in the Acknowledgements section of the report.
 We would be remiss, however, if we did not specifically mention Governor Gianforte for his vision and commitment; Senator John Esp for his help in designing and passing HB 872; our fellow Commissioners for their focus and dedication over many months; and the staff of DPHHS for their tireless work, trust in the process, passion to improve systems for those whom they serve, and belief that better is always possible.

-Our focus now turns to making these recommendations a reality in Montana over the coming years, which will be no small feat.
-We look forward to discussing them with the Governor's Office and key legislative interim committees throughout 2024, and the Legislature during the 2025 regular session.
+Our focus now turns to making these recommendations a reality in Montana over the coming years, which will be no small feat and require the partnership of the Executive Branch, Legislature, health care providers, advocates, and others.
+We look forward to this critical next chapter.

+Sincerely,

-legislative interim committees throughout 2024, and the Legislature during the 2025 regular session.
-Sincerely, Representative Bob Keenan, Chair Director Charlie Brereton, Vice-Chair
+Representative Bob Keenan, Chair

+Director Charlie Brereton, Vice-Chair